FrancisCrickInstitute/CBIAS_napari_workshop_2025/README.md

 ```
 conda activate mymeaningfulname-env
 ```
-You should notice a change in the prompt where the name base at the beginning of the prompt has been changed to "mymeaningfulname-env".
-This confirms that it is safe to install new packages, as you are not altering the base environment (safe choice is not touch "base").
+You should notice a change in the prompt, where the name base at the beginning of the prompt has been changed to "mymeaningfulname-env" in parentheses.
+This confirms that it is safe to install new packages, as you are not altering the base environment (safe choice is not to touch "base").

 d) install napari